Developer Console

 Q9: My app uses Google's in-app purchasing technology.
 Can I make it work on Amazon devices?

-No, Google’s in-app purchasing technology requires access to Google Mobile Services, which does not work on Amazon devices.
+Google's in-app purchasing technology requires access to Google Mobile Services, which does not work on Amazon devices.
+However, to port your app to the Amazon Appstore, you can use the Appstore Billing Compatibility SDK, which uses the same API signatures as Google Play Billing.

 Q10: How do I make my in-app purchasable items available in all countries and regions?